Natural and Built Heritage

 The Historic Structures Fund recognises that Ireland’s historic buildings and structures combine to provide us with a valuable and unique built environment.

-The Minister for Culture, Heritage, and the Gaeltacht has made provision for a further round of the Built Heritage Investment Scheme to assist owners and occupiers of recognised heritage buildings and structures undertake conservation works to their properties.
+The Minister for Culture, Heritage, and the Gaeltacht has made provision for further rounds of the Built Heritage Investment Scheme and the Historic Structures Fund to assist owners and occupiers of recognised heritage buildings and structures undertake conservation works to their properties.

 A new book to help communities save their Swifts has been launched by BirdWatch Ireland and Local Authority Heritage Officers, nationwide.